nikola-n6c/monzohomework/README.md

 _👋 Hi there!
 Only on rare ocassions would I put out this much code without any documentation or writeup on what/how/why, and I felt like I should do the same for this assignment.
 I hope it'll give you more insight into my work on this one.
 Thanks! 🙏_

+## How to
+This thing is built on Go Modules.
+Don't forget to `go mod download` before `go build`.
+Run with `-h` to check out all the options.

 ## Design
 The entire program is made out of two high level pieces:
 1. Crawler - only constructs the Site map